sfera-labs/strato-pi-max/README.md

 ./rpctrl.sh
 ```

+The script provides additional functionalities for firmware development and testing.

 ## Expansion Boards

-Refer to the user guide of your expansion board for details on how and when to use the these additional resources.
+Refer to the user guide of your expansion board for details on how and when to use these additional resources.

 ### CAN